andrelp99/projects_portfolio/README.md

 To read the files, use encoding='latin-1'.
 All questions must be asked publicly on Zulip; otherwise, no answers will be provided.

-Tasks:
-Normalize the “location” field in the Users dataset, splitting it into city, region, and country.
-Compute the average rating for each book in both Books and GoodBooks datasets.
-Merge rows with the same title, author, and publisher into a dataset called merged_books.
-Compute average, min, and max ratings for merged books.
-Compute text review counts shared among authors.
-Identify authors with the highest shared review counts per publication year.
-Compare average ratings across datasets by ISBN.
-Split users by age group (unknown, 0–14, 15–24, etc.).
-Identify books that appear only in GoodBooks.
-Find books and authors appearing most frequently and with the highest average rating.

 ## R Laboratory for Biostatistics